3 Reasons Why Couples Really Fight

 Settling can definitely be very hard and emotionally draining sometimes.
 Thus, when a person cannot contain their struggles within themselves, they lose their temperament and fight.

 Furthermore, a lot of people argue and fight because of family and friends when it is about the division of time.
 An element of jealousy, which is pretty natural, usually creeps in and triggers this situation.
-This pretty much sums up an answer to why couples really fight.
+This pretty much sums up an answer to why do couples fight.

 However, in order to make sure your relationship is not subject to this, one must accept the individuality of their spouse.